 Let's remember the properties of water: transparency, colorlessness, no smell, no taste, no form, solvent.

-Let's move on to research.
+Let's move on to the research.

 The contents of 1 bottle are poured into cups and experimental activities are carried out.